 Voices for ending the death penalty

 The death penalty flies in the face of moral values, common sense, and history.
-And it’s time to abolish it once and for all.
+And it’s time to abolish it once and all.

 Twenty-three states and the District of Columbia now ban the practice.
 Now it’s time for the federal government and remaining states to follow suit.